 Whether it was the increased Police presence or better behaviour from the pre-schoolies, although we saw plenty of them, thankfully we never had any concerns.
 The only complaint I have about pre-schoolies was way before the actual holidays.
 Most landlords are reluctant to lease their houses in that first week of school holiday which made it very challenging to locate a suitable beach house.
 However, through perseverance I managed to book a house fairly close to Cylinder Beach.

-Disembarking from the car ferry at Dunwich, we make our way around the Island to Point Lookout.
+Disembarking from the car ferry at Dunwichon the western side of the Island, we make our way around the island to Point Lookout, on the eastern side.
 Immediately I sense the slower pace.
 Must be slipping into Straddie time.

 Numerous birds make a constant commotion throughout the day.
 Walking to the beach past a couple of plover birds protecting their young chicks with their high pitched shrieks made for an interesting daily experience.
 But its not just inland providing the wildlife experiences.
 We spotted humpback whales out from Deadman’s beach frolicking on their journey home to cooler oceans.
 Wonder if the locals get as excited as the first time visitors seeing these majestic creatures at play?

 Straddie offers many places to explore if you choose.
 Some near and some further away.
 If you own a 4WD numerous beach access points allow for a spot of beach bashing.

 But without a 4WD I had to be content with walking the north gorge each morning before my kids made it out of bed.
 What a way to start the day!
 I miss the sound of the whale rock blow hole.
 I’d hear it coming up East Coast Road, some days it whooshed louder than others depending on the ocean swell.

 Old style beach holiday